 Rats are omnivores and have a varied diet.
 Honestly, they aren’t very picky about what they put in their mouths.
 In rural environments, most rats eat leaves, fruits, stems, grains, cereals, smaller mammals, eggs, snails, fish, and seeds.
 When times are really desperate for food, they have been known to turn to cannibalism to survive.
 Rats have to adapt to what they’re eating in order to survive in different environments.

 City rats have migrated there because there is almost always a steady supply of food.
 City rats are usually nested near some sort of water, like a drain, dump, or sewer.
 This is because water intake is equally important to them as food.
 Unfortunately, they often end up drinking poor-quality water that would be considered contaminated by us.
-Because of their location, most city or sewer rats end up eating trash or other garbage thrown out by humans.
+Because of their location, most city or sewer rats end up eating garbage thrown out by humans.

 What Do Pet Rats Eat?